chiuchungho/eh-validator-api/readme.md

 - if not exist, lazy load singleflight update the map by step 1 call `/eth/v1/beacon/states/{latest_slot}/validators)`

 ## improvement
-- In general, if historical data is needed, I would make it as 2 app - exporter and api-server.
+- Overall, if historical data is needed, I would make it as 2 app - exporter and api-server.
 Exporter computes the data concurrenily and stores the data in database.
 Api-server will fetch the data from database.

 - The error resposne can be also updated to another format. e.g. provide more detailed error respose